calvinschmdt/EasyTensorflow/README.rst

 Prediction Objects
 ------------------

-This module uses objects to hold the neural networks.
-There are seperate objects for performing regression and classification (the two objects are Regresser and Classifier), but the two objects have the same basic functions.
+This package uses objects to hold the neural networks.
+There are separate objects for performing regression and classification (the two objects are Regresser and Classifier), but the two objects have the same basic functions.

 Instantiation
 -------------